t4sk/t4sk.github.io/video-scripts/gas.md

 - there are 2 upper bounds to limit the amount of gas you can use
   - gas limit, set by you when you send a transaction
   - block gas limit, set by the network

+I am gonna wrap up around here.
+Thanks for watching and I will see you soon in the next video

 ```
 pragma solidity ^0.5.3;